New village welcoming gate in the High Street

 DRAINS -The drains in the High Street have been cleared and there is no longer a flood to negotiate outside the Chip Shop whenever it rains.
 If anyone has a problem with drains please inform us.

-Old School Hall -Are you aware that the Old School Hall was closed last July?
-The Parish of St James’ Church has taken the decision to close the hall, stating that it needs too much maintenance, which the parish cannot afford.
+Old School Hall – The Parish of St James’ Church took the decision to close the hall, stating that it needs too much maintenance, which the parish cannot afford.
 GRA expressed concern about this closure.
 The GRA, the Scouts, Women’s Institute, the Play Group and others were all given notice after many years usage.

-GRA approached the Rev Stephen Rae, Chair of the Parochial Council, to suggest a leasing arrangement for the village, with the opportunity to discuss the maintenance issues and how this aim could be achieved.
-GRA were told that the Parish would be looking into various options, with our suggestion fairly low on the list, but no further information has been forthcoming.
-Our predictions about the hall deteriorating without heating through the winter and the possibility of vandalism, now with several windows broken as well, have proved to be so.
+GRA originally approached the Chair of the Parochial Council, to suggest a leasing arrangement for the village, with the opportunity to discuss the maintenance issues and how this aim could be achieved.
+GRA were told that the Parish would be looking into various options, with our suggestion fairly low on the list, but no further information was forthcoming and has since placed the hall up for sale.

 Skate Park -We continue to liaise with KCC and TDC about what is happening re the skate park, which has been on hold for almost 10 years.
 There may not be enough money ring-fenced to provide a suitable sized skate park at today’s prices.
 However, TDC is exploring all options and has promised us an answer by June this year at the latest.
 We are assured that this funding will remain available for Garlinge in some form or other if the skate park has to be rejected.
 We shall keep you posted.

 Local Plan -The Manston development has been rejected by the local council, so Manston may still be viable as an airport.
 River Oak is still on the horizon.